SentinelByte/handy_py_functions/README.md

 Welcome to handy_python_functions!
 This Python library is a comprehensive collection of utilities and functions designed to simplify common programming tasks.
 Whether you're a beginner looking to streamline your code or an experienced developer seeking efficient solutions, this library aims to enhance your Python projects with ease.
 Features

+- Versatile Functions:
-    Versatile Functions: From basic data manipulation to advanced algorithms, this library offers a wide range of functions to suit various programming needs.
+  From basic data manipulation to advanced algorithms, this library offers a wide range of functions to suit various programming needs.

+- Code Readability:
-    Code Readability: Each function is meticulously crafted to promote code readability and maintainability, ensuring that your projects remain clean and understandable.
+  Each function is meticulously crafted to promote code readability and maintainability, ensuring that your projects remain clean and understandable.

+- Clear Documentation:
-    Clear Documentation: Detailed documentation accompanies each function, providing comprehensive explanations and examples to facilitate easy integration and usage.
+  Detailed documentation accompanies each function, providing comprehensive explanations and examples to facilitate easy integration and usage.

+- Community Contributions:
-    Community Contributions: We welcome contributions from the community to expand and improve the library, making it a collaborative resource for developers worldwide.
+- We welcome contributions from the community to expand and improve the library, making it a collaborative resource for developers worldwide.

-Installation

-You can install handy_python_functions via pip:

-pip install handy_python_functions

 Usage
 Here's a quick example demonstrating how to use the library:

 python
 import handy_python_functions as hpf
 # Example usage of a function
 result = hpf.some_function(argument)
 print(result)

 For detailed usage instructions and function documentation, please refer to the documentation.
 Contributing